OpenGov-Watch/www.opengov.watch/docs/03_guides/19_bounty_best_practices.md

 We assume that you know how bounties work in general.
 If you want to learn more about the basics, check out the [Polkadot Wiki Page on Bounties](https://wiki.polkadot.network/docs/learn-polkadot-opengov-treasury#bounties).

-Many of the required extrinsics to perform the actions mentioned in this guide are explained [here](https://wiki.polkadot.network/docs/learn-guides-bounties).
+Many of the required extrinsics to perform the actions mentioned in this guide are explained [here](https://wiki.polkadot.network/docs/learn-guides-bounties) as well as [Leemo's video tutorials](docs\03_guides\20_bounties-multisigs.md).

 ## Starting a Bounty